 How to Soundproof Ceilings

 Find out how to soundproof ceilings to suit the most common noise problems in domestic properties.
 How to soundproof a ceiling to meet current Building Regulations Part E. If you live in a flat, or a property converted to accommodate multiple occupants ceiling soundproofing might be your only option when trying to reduce noise.
-If you live in a detached property ceiling soundproofing is used to reduce the noise between the floors. listening to a teenager playing computer games in there bedroom is not very relaxing after a day at work.
-Various solutions are available depending on the type of noise.
+Increase the the sound insulation between floors by soundproofing your ceilings.
+Listening to a teenager playing computer games in there bedroom is not very relaxing after a day at work.
+Various solutions to increase ceiling sound insulation are available depending on the type of noise.
 Airborne and impact noise are the most common noise problems.

 View our complete range of ceiling soundproofing products.

 Airborne Sound – This occurs when a sound transfers directly from a source to the receiver.
 Small holes or openings in the construction, along ductwork, or through ceiling cavities.
 Airborne noises are conversation, TV noise, music, barking dogs.